 1.)
 What will you be mixing?
 Different types of dough and batter will have different consistencies, and as a result not every mixer is right for every job - kneading a batch of thick, stiff dough is going to require more power than mixing meringue or icing, for example.
 A bread mixer and pizza dough mixer will be different than a mixer meant for whipping delicate egg whites.

-Finding the absorption ratio (lbs. of water divided by lbs. of flour) for some of your most commonly used dough is a good way to figure out what type of mixer might best suit your needs; the lower the absorption rate, the more difficult the dough will be to mix and in turn, the more powerful your unit should probably be.
+Finding the absorption ratio (lbs. of water divided by lbs. of flour) for some of your most commonly used dough is a good way to figure out what types of mixers might best suit your needs; the lower the absorption rate, the more difficult the dough will be to mix and in turn, the more powerful your unit should probably be.

 2.)
 What type of usage do you expect from your mixer?
 All mixers are designed to handle the rigors of commercial use, but some are better equipped for certain types of mixing than others; be sure to check the manufacturer's literature on the product pages for more information.

-Heavy Duty Mixers: The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed.
+The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed.
+For example, this is the perfect mixer for pizzerias consistently making large batches of pizza dough.
 These types of dough mixers also have deluxe accessory packages to give you more options out of the box.
-Check out these mixers from Hobart.

 |5 - 7 Qt.
 Mixers||10 - 12 Qt.
 Mixers||20 Qt.
 Mixers||30 Qt.
 Mixers||40 Qt.
 Mixers||60 Qt.
 Mixers||80 Qt.
 Mixers||100 Qt. and Above|